Blog -

 4. Connect Gravity Forms to Zapier

-Connect Gravity Forms to zapier
+Connect Zapier to Gravity Forms account

-1. Site URL – the full URL of your WordPress site, including the HTTPS part.
+1. Site URL – The full URL of your WordPress site, including the HTTPS part.
 You can copy this exactly by going to Settings → General in your WordPress dashboard and copying the Site Address.

-2. Consumer Key – from Step #2 in this guide.
+2. Consumer Key – From Step #2 in this guide.

-3. Consumer Secret – from Step #2 in this guide.
+3. Consumer Secret – From Step #2 in this guide.

 You should then see a green checkmark indicating that the connection was successful.

-Click Next to advance.
+Click Continue to advance.

 5. Connect Zapier to Pipedrive

-Connect Zapier to Pipedrive
+Connect to Pipedrive

-6. Customize the Zap and Enable
+6. Configure the Zap and enable

 Now that you’ve connected Gravity Forms and Pipedrive, you’re ready to customize how you want to pass the data from Gravity Forms to Pipedrive.